 All TA modules focus through a lens of equity, agility, and integration to support Colorado communities in a rapidly changing environment.
 Each module includes specific learning objectives that focus on skill and knowledge development, practice and application of strategies and approaches, and building greater understanding of community and systems change models.

-The TA modules currently open for applications are listed below.
+The Winter/Spring 2021 TA modules are listed below.
 Please note the application deadlines and apply through the technical assistance portal (Note: The Talent Development Playbook Training does not require an application through the TA portal.
 Please see details below).